Nanotechnology: Regulation at the Nexus of Environmental Politics and International Security

 In recent years, liberalization, privatization, and deregulation have become commonplace in sectors once dominated by government-owned monopolies.
 In telecommunications, for example, during the 1990s, more than 129 countries established independent regulatory agencies and more than 100 countries privatized the state-owned telecom operator.
 Why did so many countries liberalize in such a short period of time?
 For example, why did both Denmark and Burundi, nations different along so many relevant dimensions, liberalize their telecom sectors around the same time?
-I argue that international organizations – not national governments or market forces – are the primary drivers of policy convergence in the important arena of telecommunications regulation: they create and shape preferences for reform and provide forums for expert discussions and the emergence of policy standards.
-Yet I also show that international convergence leaves room for substantial variation among countries, using both econometric analysis and controlled case comparisons of eight European countries.
+Kirsten L. Rodine-Hardy argues that international organizations – not national governments or market forces – are the primary drivers of policy convergence in the important arena of telecommunications regulation: they create and shape preferences for reform and provide forums for expert discussions and the emergence of policy standards.
+Yet she also shows that international convergence leaves room for substantial variation among countries, using both econometric analysis and controlled case comparisons of eight European countries.

 “Many ask the question: What is the impact of politics and policy on the global flow of information?
 Kirsten Rodine-Hardy provides one of the most complete answers to this question to date.
 This volume is more than just case studies that clarify specific situations.
 It is a probing examination of the interplay between policy, institutions, and theory that both helps the reader to see the connections between them as well as to ponder the challenges scholars, policy makers, and citizens face in understanding them.” – Ken Rogerson, Duke University